13 Parts of a Ladder: All Components Diagrammed

 As you directly come in contact with this part of the ladder, it is necessary to maintain safety while making these adjustments.
 If the steps are too smooth, it increases the risk of an accident.

-It is also never recommended to use the top step.
+It is also never recommended to use the top step, by OSHA and by manufacturers.
 It is always off limits to keep you safe.
 Not only do you risk losing balance but the ladder itself becomes less stable as the center of gravity becomes too high.

 This is also why the steps usually have an anti-slip surface that prevents you from slipping.
 This additional grip is very important to make a ladder efficient and risk-free.
 Some ladders have thin steps, and some have extensive ones.
 So, you can pick whichever version you are comfortable with.